Three Questions Investment Committees Should Ask About AI Risk

 Key Takeaways

-• AI non-compliance transfers on close.
-EU AI Act enforcement begins August 2026 with fines up to 3% of global turnover; GDPR remains at 4%.
+- AI non-compliance transfers on close.
+EU AI Act prohibitions have been enforceable since 2 February 2025 and penalties since 2 August 2025, with fines up to 7% of global turnover or EUR 35M for prohibited practices and 3% or EUR 15M for high-risk and transparency obligations.
+High-risk obligations themselves bite from 2 December 2027 (Annex III) and 2 August 2028 (Annex I) under the Digital Omnibus.
+GDPR remains at 4%.
 Post-close remediation has an empirical cost and should be priced, not assumed away

 Question One: Does AI Materially Change This Asset's Threat Model or Compliance Posture?